nebblu/ACTio-ReACTio/README.md

 ###  C++
 One can also run ReACT and MG-Copter in their native C++.
 Again, a number of example output C++ scripts have been included in `reactions/examples` as well as a number of cosmologies in `reactions/examples/transfers`.
 Specifically we have included :

-* actio_reactio.cpp : Example code to output the reaction and halo spectra for EFTofDE & PPF parametrisations
+* actio_reactio.cpp : Example code to output the reaction and halo spectra for EFTofDE & PPF parametrisations.
-* reaction_mnu.cpp : Example code to output the reaction and halo spectra for beyond LCDM physics & massive neutrinos
+* reaction_mnu.cpp : Example code to output the reaction and halo spectra for beyond LCDM physics & massive neutrinos.
-* halo_ps.cpp : Example code to output the halo model powerspectrum
+* halo_ps.cpp : Example code to output the halo model powerspectrum.
-* spt_rsd.cpp : Example code to output the 1-loop powerspectrum in real and redshift space
+* spt_rsd.cpp : Example code to output the 1-loop powerspectrum in real and redshift space.
-* spt.cpp : Example code to output the 1-loop powerspectrum in real space
+* spt.cpp : Example code to output the 1-loop powerspectrum in real space.
-* bs.cpp : Example code to output the real space bispectrum
+* bs.cpp : Example code to output the real space bispectrum.

 We can compile these examples with a command similar to :